 THEY ASSEMBLE INFORMATION AND FACTS CONCERNING MATTERS TO BE CONSIDERED BY THE INTERNATIONAL JURY.
+THEY MAY ATTEND A MEETING OF THE INTERNATIONAL JURY AS AN OBSERVER OR WITNESS.
+(GS 5.2.2 part)

-They advise the Director on interpretation of the rules and regulations and on penalties
+They advise the Director on interpretation of the rules and regulations and on penalties.

-4.2.2 A STEWARD HAS NO EXECUTIVE POWERS.
-HE MUST NOT BE A MEMBER OF THE ORGANISING COMMITTEE.
+4.2.2 STEWARDS MUST NOT BE MEMBERS OF THE ORGANISING COMMITTEE.
+THEY MAY HAVE EXECUTIVE POWERS AS DEFINED IN THE SPECIALISED SECTION OF THE SPORTING CODE.
+(GS 5.2.2 part)

-A STEWARD MAY ATTEND A MEETING OF THE INTERNATIONAL JURY AS AN OBSERVER OR WITNESS.
+4.3 DUTIES OF THE INTERNATIONAL JURY

-4.3 DUTIES OF THE INTERNATIONAL JURY (GS 5.2.4.1.1, 5.2.4.2.4, 5.2.4.2.5, S1 5.10 part)
+4.3.1 MATTERS OF ADVICE, ARBITRATION OR RULE INTERPRETATION SHALL BE THE RESPONSIBILITY OF THE INTERNATIONAL JURY FAI JURY MEMBERS., ACTING ON BEHALF OF THE FAI AND HAVING BEEN APPOINTED BY THE CIA.

-4.3.1 MATTERS OF ADVICE, ARBITRATION OR RULE INTERPRETATION, SHALL BE THE RESPONSIBILITY OF THE INTERNATIONAL JURY, ACTING ON BEHALF OF THE FAI AND HAVING BEEN APPOINTED BY THE CIA.
+FAI OFFICIALS ARE APPOINTED BY THE CIA AND ARE ACTING ON BEHALF OF THE FAI.
+(GS 5.2.1 part)

-4.3.2 IN ADDITION TO BEING CHAIRMAN AT JURY MEETINGS, THE PRESIDENT HAS THE RIGHT TO REQUIRE THE ORGANISERS TO ABIDE BY THE FAI SPORTING CODE AND THE PUBLISHED RULES AND REGULATIONS FOR THE EVENT.
+4.3.2 IN ADDITION TO BEING CHAIRMAN AT JURY MEETINGS, THE JURY PRESIDENT HAS THE RIGHT TO REQUIRE THE ORGANISERS TO ABIDE BY THE FAI SPORTING CODE AND THE PUBLISHED RULES AND REGULATIONS FOR THE EVENT.
 IF THE ORGANISERS FAIL TO DO SO, THE PRESIDENT OF THE JURY HAS THE POWER TO INTERRUPT THE EVENT UNTIL THE SITUATION HAS BEEN REVIEWED BY THE JURY.

 4.3.3 IF THE SITUATION REMAINS UNSATISFACTORY, THE JURY HAS THE RIGHT TO REQUEST THE CANCELLATION OF THE EVENT AND GIVE ADVICE ON THE RETURN OF THE ENTRY FEES.
+(S1 5.10.3 part)

-4.3.4 A JURY MEMBER MUST POSSESS A THOROUGH KNOWLEDGE OF THE RELEVANT SPORTING CODE AND THE RULES AND REGULATIONS FOR THE EVENT.
+4.3.43 A JURY MEMBERS MUST POSSESS A THOROUGH KNOWLEDGE OF THE RELEVANT SPORTING CODE AND THE RULES AND REGULATIONS FOR THE EVENT.
 AT LEAST ONE JURY MEMBER IS TO BE ON SITE DURING COMPETITION OPERATIONS.
+(GS 5.2.4.4)

-4.4 SAFETY OFFICER (S1 5.11)
+4.4 SAFETY OFFICER

 4.4.1 THE SAFETY OFFICER SHALL BE APPROVED BY THE CIA.
+(S1 5.11 part)

 4.4.2 THE SAFETY OFFICER SHALL GIVE ADVICE TO THE EVENT DIRECTOR ON ANY MATTERS REGARDING SAFETY.
-MANDATORY OPERATIONAL PROCEDURES FOR THE SAFETY OFFICER ARE CONTAINED IN THE SAFETY OFFICER HANDBOOK..
+MANDATORY OPERATIONAL PROCEDURES FOR THE SAFETY OFFICER ARE CONTAINED IN THE “SAFETY OFFICER HANDBOOK”.
+(S1 5.11.1 part)

 CHAPTER 5 - COMPLAINTS AND PROTESTS

-5.1 ASSISTANCE (GS 6.2.6 S1 An3 7.1)
+5.1 ASSISTANCE

-AT ANY TIME DURING AN EVENT, A COMPETITOR(S), OR A TEAM LEADER(S) IN CASE OF AN EVENT WITH NATIONAL TEAMS, WHO IS (ARE) DISSATISFIED WITH ANY MATTER SHOULD FIRST ASK THE APPROPRIATE OFFICIAL FOR ASSISTANCE.
+AT ANY TIME DURING AN EVENT, A COMPETITOR(S), OR A TEAM LEADER(S) IN CASE OF AN EVENT WITH NATIONAL TEAMS, WHO IS (ARE) DISSATISFIED WITH ON ANY MATTER SHOULD FIRST ASK THE APPROPRIATE OFFICIAL FOR ASSISTANCE.
 HE MAY ASK FOR HIS RESULT OR POINTS SCORE TO BE CHECKED, OR THE CALCULATION TO BE EXPLAINED.
+(S1 An3 7.1)

 If still dissatisfied, the competitor(s), or the team leader(s) in case of an event with national teams, may then complain to the Event Director or, where applicable, directly to the official concerned.
+(GS 6.2.2)

-5.2 COMPLAINT (GS 6.2.2, S1 An3 7)
+5.2 COMPLAINT

 5.2.1 THE PURPOSE OF A COMPLAINT IS TO OBTAIN A CORRECTION WITHOUT THE NEED TO MAKE A FORMAL PROTEST.
+(S1 An3 7.2 part)

 5.2.2 A COMPLAINT IS A REQUEST BY A COMPETITOR TO THE DIRECTOR TO INVESTIGATE ANY MATTER IN WHICH THE COMPETITOR IS DISSATISFIED.
+A COMPLAINT SHALL CONCERN ONLY ONE MATTER.
+IN CASE OF DIFFERENT MATTERS, SEPARATE COMPLAINTS MUST BE MADE.
+(S1 An3 7.2 part)

-5.2.3 A FORMAL COMPLAINT MUST BE SUBMITTED IN ENGLISH IN WRITING AND WILL RECEIVE A WRITTEN REPLY.
+5.2.3 COMPLAINT FORM A FORMAL COMPLAINT MUST BE SUBMITTED IN ENGLISH IN WRITING AND WILL RECEIVE A WRITTEN REPLY.
+COMPLAINTS SHALL BE MADE IN WRITING IN ENGLISH OR IN A LANGUAGE AUTHORISED FOR THE EVENT.
+A JOINT COMPLAINT MUST BE SIGNED BY ALL THE COMPLAINANTS.
+(S1 An3 7.3)